kragen/derctuo/retro-teletext.md

 the IBM PC wouldn't have been hard to add, but recording and playing back PCM was probably not in the cards.
 Broadcasting your phone voice to whoever else was in your group, though, would have been doable in the analog domain.
-Color would, I think, have been a poor tradeoff.
+Per-character color would, I think, have been a poor tradeoff, but maybe per-line color would have been adequate.

+You could probably build something like this today with an ATMega328 (about 20 times the speed of a Nova but with only 8 KiB of RAM) and the Arduino TVout library for a group of five displays.
+You could use an analog demultiplexer chip and some 10MHz op-amps as buffers to put each line onto the right output video signal, and probably bitbang the PS/2 protocol on five keyboards, although it might be hard to meet the PS/2 deadlines when you're stuck in a timer interrupt handler for most of the 64 microseconds.